timozander/timozander.de/src/content/blog/using-pulumi-with-hcloud.md

 ## Uploading configuration files

 I wanted to upload my `user_conf.d` directory for my Nginx server, too.
 Since this does not change all that often, deploying it with every new version seemed unnecessary.
-Unfortunately, the `remote.CopyFile` resource that I used to upload the `docker-compose.yml` does not allow for uploading directories (there is [an open issue](https://github.com/pulumi/pulumi-command/issues/23) though).
+Unfortunately, the `remote.CopyFile` resource that I used to upload the `docker-compose.yml` does not allow for uploading directories (there is [an open issue](https://github.com/pulumi/pulumi-command/issues/23)).

 ```ts
 // Install necessary software and pull container